basiliskjs/basilisk/docs/source/collections.rst

     with the value and key for each item in turn.
 Optionally, you can specify a context which will appear as ``this`` to the function.

+.. property:: size : number

+    The number of items in this StringMap.

 HashMap
 =======